Applib-HarmonyOS/Signal-strengths/README.md

 ### Listening for Signal Changes

-To get your app to listen for a signal change, use RadioStateObserver class For example how to use RadioStateObserver please refer [here](https://github.com/mayurlakhapure/Signal-strengths/blob/master/entry/src/main/java/com/example/signalstrength/slice/MainAbilitySlice.java).
+To get your app to listen for a signal change, use RadioStateObserver class For example how to use RadioStateObserver please refer sample app
 ### Getting a Signal Value

 To obtain a signal value from a `SignalStrength` , simply pass subscription Id and Context to one of the methods in the `SignalStrengths` class, which will return a number from 0-4, or -1 if an error occurs.
 Some examples of this are below.